Lebanese Garlic Sauce, Toum

 What if the emulsion breaks and the mixture is liquid?

 This surely happens to most toum-makers at some point or another.
-The liquid will not be toum sauce, but can be put to use in recipes such as vinaigrettes, pasta sauces, that kind of thing.
+The liquid will not be toum sauce but can be put to use in recipes such as vinaigrettes and pasta sauces.
 Try again making sure the initial addition of oil takes place very slowly.

 Where to buy toum garlic sauce?